stripe/stripe-php/README.md

 ### Request latency telemetry

-By default, the library sends request latency telemetry to Stripe.
-These numbers help Stripe improve the overall latency of its API for all users.
+By default, the library sends telemetry to Stripe regarding request latency and feature usage.
+These numbers help Stripe improve the overall latency of its API for all users, and improve popular features.

 You can disable this behavior if you prefer: